Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.

 In June 2020, for instance, the monitors identified a fragmented system of managing state data that makes it difficult to track investigation histories about children and facilities.
 And in June 2022, the monitors found that a quarter of children whom DFPS identified as victims of sexual abuse were victimized or revictimized after entering foster care.

-At last month’s hearing, Jack blasted the state for failing to make children aware of their rights and for continuing to have children in their care without placement.
+At a January hearing, Jack blasted the state for failing to make children aware of their rights and for continuing to have children in their care without placement.
+And the monitors in March identified a pattern of mismanagement in administering medication at residential facilities.

 Twelve years since the suit was filed, as the meter continues running, the state doesn’t appear to have an exit strategy.
 Attorney Marcia Lowry, the former executive director of the group that filed the case, says it’ll likely be years before the suit ends.